apache/spark/docs/python-programming-guide.md

 # Standalone Programs

 PySpark can also be used from standalone Python scripts by creating a SparkContext in your script and running the script using `pyspark`.
-The Quick Start guide includes a [complete example](quick-start.html#a-standalone-job-in-python) of a standalone Python job.
+The Quick Start guide includes a [complete example](quick-start.html#a-standalone-app-in-python) of a standalone Python application.

 Code dependencies can be deployed by listing them in the `pyFiles` option in the SparkContext constructor:

 {% highlight python %}
-from pyspark import SparkContext sc = SparkContext("local", "Job Name", pyFiles=['MyFile.py', 'lib.zip', 'app.egg'])
+from pyspark import SparkContext sc = SparkContext("local", "App Name", pyFiles=['MyFile.py', 'lib.zip', 'app.egg'])
 {% endhighlight %}

 Files listed here will be added to the `PYTHONPATH` and shipped to remote worker machines.